Detegr/openRBRVR/README.md

 ## Known bugs and limitations

-- If PaceNote plugin is not loaded, there is a black screen in front of the windshield.
 - The seat position cannot be changed via keyboard.
 PaceNote plugin can and should be used instead.
 The UI works as expected.
 - The VR view can only be recentered from Options -> Plugins -> openRBRVR ->